stoeps13/connections-doc/source/connectors/enduser/scenario_file_sync.md

 ## File sync scenario { .section}

+!!! note
-**Note:** In this scenario, all companies and people are fictitious.
+    In this scenario, all companies and people are fictitious.

 These are the people who need to collaborate on the project.
 They all have subscriptions to Connections Cloud: